hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 Studying stock market data is a great laboratory for testing the efficacy of machine learning techniques.
 An important challenge in the industry is portfolio optimization: given risk and uncertainty, how can one maximize returns over time?
 Machine learning offers valuable insights here.
 For instance, unsupervised learning can be used to cluster together similar stocks, which is useful for portfolio diversification by avoiding focusing resources in similar stocks.
 In addition, the past few years have witnessed important developement in deep learning applications across industries, solving complex problems with non-linear predictive capabilities.
 Since some techniques are still quite recent, it is worth asking how effectively can deep learning techniques analyze historical stock data for improved predictions.

-This project has two main objectives: first, to use real stock data as a learning tool for exploring and practicing various machine learning techniques; second, to investigate whether insights from Random Matrix Theory (RMT) can improve the predictions from these algorithms.
+This project has two main objectives: first, to use real stock data as a learning tool for exploring and practicing various machine learning techniques; we actually investigate three different learning problems: unsupervised, supervised and reinforcement learning.
+Second, to investigate whether insights from Random Matrix Theory (RMT) can improve the predictions from these algorithms.
 While the practical application of these methods to actual investment strategies involves many nuances, this project focuses on exploring these ideas in a theoretical and experimental framework by analyzing historical data.

 By benchmarking the range of randomness in the data using RMT techniques, we aim to uncover the "true" signal between stocks.
 If the correlation between stocks are less influenced by random data, clustering algorithms should better identify stock similarities.
 At least at this stage, this is exactly what we find: denoising the correlation matrix is a useful technique for clustering the correlation matrix!
 Among the three clustering algorithms tested, Agglomerative Clustering performed the best for this task.

 Next, we shift gears to time series prediction.
-The goal is to test machine learning algorithms in order to predict future prices of stocks, as this information is crucial to optimize portfolio strategies.
-For now, we focus on predictions using ARIMA and Recurrent Neural Networks.
+We analyze time series forecasting with RNN, GRU, and LSTM models, optimizing hyperparameters to predict Adj Close prices using Apple stock data.
+Training spans two years, with a four-month test set and a rolling window of 40 points.
+Models effectively capture price trends, generalizing well to other stocks like Walmart and Chevron.
+We also compare ARIMA, which achieves competitive MSE but seems to struggle with trend consistency, highlighting the strengths of neural networks for market predictions.

-For future developments, I plan to explore advanced deep learning models such LSTM, GRU, and Transformers.
-Once a successful baseline model is established, I intend to revisit the portfolio optimization problem using these insights.
+Finally, we trained a reinforcement learning algorithm to simulate trading using historical data.
+Given the high computational demand of RL training, we scaled down to a rolling window of size 3, with 2 months of training data and 1 month for testing.
+By carefully tweaking the reward function, we successfully mimicked a profitable trading strategy, demonstrating the potential of this approach even in a simplified model.
+Future work will focus on expanding this framework, incorporating longer time windows, exploring more complex reward structures, and improving trading constraints, such as adjusting the number of stocks that can be sold and bought each day.

 ### Data Description